Healthdirect Free Australian health advice you can count on.

 What is plantar fasciitis?

-Plantar fasciitis is an inflammation of the plantar fascia, a piece of strong, thick tissue that runs along the bottom of the foot.
-It connects the heel bone to the toes, creating the arch of the foot.
+Plantar fasciitis happens when your plantar fascia becomes damaged.
+The plantar fascia is a piece of strong, thick tissue that runs along the bottom of your foot.
+It connects your heel bone to the toes, creating the arch of the foot.

-Plantar fasciitis is a common cause of heel pain and can develop as a result of overstretching, overuse or a medical condition.
+Plantar fasciitis is a common cause of heel pain and can develop because of:

-Plantar fasciitis is often associated with a heel spur, a spike of bone poking out from the heel bone, although many people have heel spurs without any pain.
+Plantar fasciitis is often associated with a heel spur.
+This is a spike of bone poking out from the heel bone.
+However, many people have heel spurs without any pain.

 What are the symptoms of plantar fasciitis?

-The main symptom of plantar fasciitis is pain under the heel, which can be dull or sharp.
-The foot sole may ache or burn and the heel may be slightly swollen.
+The main symptom of plantar fasciitis is pain under your heel.
+This pain can be dull or sharp.
+If you have plantar fasciitis, you may also notice:

 The pain is often worse: